 What better view for your most important celebration than acres of rolling hills topped with grape vines?
 We honestly can’t think of one, which is probably why East Bay couples appreciate Palm Event Center in the Vineyard, located in Pleasanton in the heart of the the Livermore Valley wine country.
 Indoors, wooden wine barrels provide design inspiration for their estate room while ornate chandeliers heighten the aesthetic.
 Larger weddings will appreciate the expansive ballroom with its floor-to-ceiling windows and tea light chandeliers.
 For the full vineyard experience, though, it has to be the vineyard terrace, which overlooks 110 acres of scenic wine country and is decked out in verdant shrubs.
 Between Palm Event Center’s three event spaces, up to 350 guests can be accommodated.

-If you’re deadset on Oakland wedding venues, but want to be waving distance from San Francisco, Fairview Metropolitan is your new bestie.
+If you’re deadset on Oakland wedding venues but want to be waving distance from San Francisco, Fairview Weddings & Events is your new bestie.
 Situated on the western edge of Oakland, the San Francisco Bay and San Francisco skyline can be spotted from this idyllic rustic vintage venue.
 From the classic white gazebo to the open fields of flowers, this outdoor wedding venue will tug at the heartstrings of couples who have always dreamed of a fanciful outdoor wedding ceremony.
 For receptions, Fairview Metropolitan offers an elegant ballroom with tons of natural light, white ceiling drapery and Chiavari chairs.
 Fairview Metropolitan’s two event spaces hold up to 240 wedding guests.

 Chabot Space & Science Center

 Further proving East Bay wedding venues are full of surprises, Alameda’s Grandview Pavilion is a stylish and versatile hidden gem, nestled on the Alameda Golf Course.
 Constructed with the stucco tile that serves as the telltale sign of Spanish colonial architecture, Grandview Pavilion offers a surprise smattering lush green ivy climbing the facade of the building — the perfect pop of color for wedding photos!
-This venue’s ballroom feels more European than American, with French doors that allow in the perfect amount of natural light, ornate chandeliers and trendy Chiavari chairs providing Renaissance accents.
+This venue’s ballroom feels more European than American, with French doors that allow in the perfect amount of natural light, ornate chandeliers and elegant Chiavari chairs providing Renaissance accents.
 Grandview Pavilion ballroom can host up to 468 wedding guests.